 - X-rays of chest

 Mesothelioma is a rare disease, which means not all doctors are qualified to diagnose and treat it.
 However, a mesothelioma specialist can do both.
-They can also give you a second opinion if you were diagnosed already.
+They can also give you a second opinion if you were already diagnosed.

 Imaging Tests for Diagnosing Mesothelioma

-Imaging tests take pictures of the inside of a patient’s body and can be an effective way for doctors to find tumors and to see if the cancer has spread.
+Imaging tests take pictures of the inside of a patient’s body.
+These tests can help doctors find tumors and see if the cancer has spread.

 There are different types of imaging tests, which include:

 - CT scans (computerized tomography scans): A CT scan is more involved than an X-ray.
 During this test, the patient lies still on a narrow table while a scanner rotates around them and takes pictures.
 A computer merges these pictures to create a detailed image of the body’s soft tissues.
-This test can pinpoint the location of tumors and help determine the stage of the cancer.
+This test can help locate tumors and determine the stage of the cancer.
 This test takes less than 1 hour.

-- Echocardiogram: This test is likely to be ordered if a doctor suspects there is fluid buildup around a patient’s heart.
+- Echocardiogram: This test may be used if a doctor suspects there is fluid buildup around a patient’s heart.
 This fluid may be a sign of pericardial mesothelioma.
 The test will also reveal how well the patient’s heart is pumping.
 This test can take anywhere from 15 minutes to 1 hour.

-- PET scan (positron emission tomography scan): For this test, patients are injected with radioactive material.
+- PET scan (positron emission tomography scan): This test is useful in both finding and staging cancer.
+Patients are injected with radioactive material.
 While this may sound alarming, the amount of radioactive material used is very small.
-Any existing cancer cells will absorb the radioactive material faster than healthy cells.
+Cancer cells will absorb the radioactive material faster than healthy cells.
 This reaction highlights the area where the cancer is located.
-This test takes about 30 minutes, and is useful in both finding and staging the cancer.
+This test takes about 30 minutes.

 - MRI scan (magnetic resonance imaging scan): This scan provides detailed images of the body’s soft tissue.
 An MRI can reveal the precise location and size of a tumor.
 This test helps doctors decide if surgery is an option because it can show how much damage the cancer has done.
 This test can take up to 1 hour.